camryn-osofsky/camryn-osofsky/README.md

 Computer Engineering student at Georgia Tech
 --------------------------------------------

 My concentrations are in Distributed System & Software Design and Cybersecurity.
-I've been learning to code for 5 years, and I really enjoy backend development and cloud engineering.
+I've been learning to code for 5 years, and I really enjoy backend development, cloud engineering, and generally building cool things.

 * 🌍  I'm based in New Jersey/Atlanta
 * ✉️  You can contact me at [closofsky@gatech.edu](mailto:closofsky@gatech.edu)